erlwes/WinRM-Cloak/README.md

 3. Guess the correct PSSession configuration name (defaults are removed).
 I dont think one can enumerate the session configs remote?
 4. Have a username and a password for the remote server, and connect to it

-### The POC does not cover
-1. JIT for the session-config
-2. Use of WinRM over HTTPS or SSH (now possible)

 ### Combine with
+1. JIT on the PSSession configuration for limiting
+2. HTTPS or SSH as bearer
-1. New non-default ports that are not part of nmap top 10000 ports, or in the high/dynamic range :) (nmap --top-ports 10000 localhost -v -oG -)
+3. New non-default ports that are not part of nmap top 10000 ports, or in the high/dynamic range :) (nmap --top-ports 10000 localhost -v -oG -)
-2. Strict firewall rules, so that other remoting and attack vectors are unavaliable (eg. RDP, SMB etc.)
+4. Strict firewall rules, so that other remoting and attack vectors are unavaliable (eg. RDP, SMB etc.)
-3. Logging of attempts vs. default WinRM-ports
+5. Logging of attempts vs. default WinRM-ports
-4. Non-default username for pivileged accounts with remoting enabled (eg. not username "Administrator" or "Admin")
+6. Non-default username for pivileged accounts with remoting enabled (eg. not username "Administrator" or "Admin")
+7. Scriptblock logging/transcripts

 ### Example setup and testing
 ```PowerShell